How to finance your stairlift

 - condition which the medical profession treats as a chronic sickness, such as diabetes

-The stairlift provider will ask you to complete a "User VAT declaration" at the point of sale to confirm eligibility.
+The stairlift provider will ask individuals to complete a "User VAT declaration" at the point of sale to confirm eligibility.
 It will need to contain sufficient information to demonstrate that a customer fulfils all the criteria for eligibility.
 It is very important to do this at the point of sale and not after as the zero rating works by the supplier not charging VAT, rather than working on a refund basis.
 Any errors will be sorted out by the supplier, not HMRC.

 The ACT Foundation

-The ACT Foundation was established in 1994 and provides grants that can enhance the quality of life for those with physical and/or mental disabilities, particularly those living in poverty.
+The ACT Foundation was set-up in 1994 and provides grants that can improve the quality of life for those with physical and/or mental disabilities, particularly those living in poverty.
 A maximum grant of £2,500 can be awarded towards home improvement where a Disabled Facilities Grant (DFG) has already been awarded and there is a shortfall.
 They can also consider funds towards specialist equipment such as riser recliner chairs, adjustable beds, wheelchairs and technology to assist independent living, and help towards the cost of short-term respite breaks at registered respite centres.

 The foundation aims to make a decision on 95 per cent of applications within two months and all applications within three months.
 Applicants must live in the UK.

 Applications need to be done via post.
 Upon receiving the application, the ACT Foundation will send an acknowledgment letter with feedback if the application is in an unacceptable form.
-The application form can be downloaded here from the ACT Foundation's website.

 Independence at Home

 While this option isn’t available for men, it could be a hugely useful resource and funding option for women in ill health in the UK.
-As a registered UK charity and a not-for-profit organisation, the Margaret’s Fund helps with assistance in the form of disability grants for stairlifts, medical equipment and other forms of mobility assistance.
+As a registered UK charity and a not-for-profit organisation, Margaret’s Fund helps with assistance in the form of disability grants for stairlifts, medical equipment and other forms of mobility assistance.